jackfrost68/Spotify_Analysis/README.md

   <img width="600" height="200" src="https://github.com/jackfrost68/KNN_Vs_Classification_Tree_Models_using_R/blob/536ff7e503330f7cfa47ea293802bdefd534fe81/KNN%20Variable%20Types.png">
 </p>

-Based on the plot above, based on the model, the most important attribute ofr selecting all genres is the duration_ms
+Based on the plot above, based on the model, the most important attribute ofr selecting all genres is the duration_ms, followed by energy and tempo.

-I use a classification tree to plot the different branches.

 Is it just me or have songs become shorter and shorter lately?